 A local garden supply business or a local charitable organization may donate tools.
-Many schools have found garden tools at local flea markets and garage sales; one school placed a small notice in its local paper and was given the contents of a barn full of equipment.
-Other schools have had success using tools such as Freecycle, a network connecting people who have a need with people who have an item to give away.
+Schools have had success using tools such as Freecycle, a network connecting people who have a need with people who have an item to give away.
 Visit www.freecycle.org/ to find a Freecycle group in your area.
 You can also consider borrowing or renting items you will only need once, such as a rototiller or a post hole digger.